geopython/stetl/docs/using.rst

 A Filter component both consumes and produces data, Inputs produce data and Outputs consume data.

-Data and status flows as :class:`stetl.packet.Packet`s.
+Data and status flows as :class:`stetl.packet.Packet`.
 The type of the data in these Packets need to be compatible.
 Stetl does not define one single data structure, but leaves this to the Components themselves.
 For XML-based data the `etree_doc`, a complete DOM-document, is used by many components, but also ordinary strings.
 Stetl will check if inputs and outputs for connected Components are compatible.